georlia/Python-Projects/Guest-Loyalty-Analysis/README.md

 ## Project Structure
 A simple text tree showing what the files are.

-├── Images/             # Plots and charts for the README ├── data/               # Raw and processed data
+├── Images/                     Plots and charts for the README
-├── notebooks/          # Jupyter notebook for analysis └── README.md

-├── data/               # Raw and processed data
+├── data/                       Raw and processed data
-├── images/             # Plots and charts for the README ├── notebooks/          # Jupyter notebooks for analysis ├── src/                # Source code (.py files)
+├── notebooks/                  Jupyter notebook for analysis
-├── requirements.txt    # List of libraries used
 └── README.md

 ## Technologies Used
 * Pandas for data manipulation.